 What Happens If The Insurer Acts in Bad Faith?

 You pay your premiums each month with the promise that should a storm hit your home, your claim will cover the damages.
 When an insurance company does not honor the terms of your policy and attempts to deny, delay, or undervalue your claim, they are said to be acting in bad faith.
-If you believe that your insurance company is treating you unfairly, waste no time in contacting the Morgan Law Group.
-Our Miami bad faith insurance attorneys possess more than 40 years of combined experience and can deal with the insurance company on your behalf to secure the settlement that you deserve.
+If you believe that your insurance company is treating you unfairly, waste no time in contacting The Morgan Law Group P.A.
+Our Miami bad faith insurance attorneys possess more than 25 years of combined experience and can deal with the insurance company on your behalf to secure the settlement that you deserve.

 Call (844) 818-0774 to schedule a FREE consultation and speak to an attorney about your claim.